nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 int var_set_ip_check_bypass(bool b) ;
 int var_get_ip_check_bypass() ;
 ```
-These options are a shortcut, to both enable/disable the variable server and
+The following options are a shortcut, to both enable/disable the variable server and
 listening for incoming connections (on the allowlist only).

 ```c